eu-digital-identity-wallet/eudi-srv-web-walletdriven-signer-relyingparty-py/install.md

 4. **Update config.py**

-    Add the following parameters to the 'config.py':
+    Add the following parameters to the 'config.py' in the 'app_config' directory:

     ```
     db_host = 'localhost'